skatt931/ai-post-generator/README.md

-# Next JS & Open AI / GPT: Next-generation Next JS & AI apps
+# COPYMATIC is a Next JS & Open AI / GPT-3 app to generate blog posts, articles, and more
-This is the starter repo for the [Next JS & Open AI / GPT: Next-generation Next JS & AI apps course](https://www.udemy.com/course/next-js-ai/?referralCode=CF9492ACD4991930F84E).